An ergodic approach towards an equidistribution result of Ferrero--Washington: Acknowledgements

 \section{Acknowledgements}

 We are very grateful to Manjunath Krishnapur, Fran\c{c}ois Ledrappier and Ruxi Shi for many enlightening discussions and helpful comments.
+We thank the referee for their insighful comments and suggestions.

 This project began at the Mathematisches Forschungsinstitut Oberwolfach when BP was a Leibniz fellow and invited JL for a week-long stay at MFO.
 We thank MFO for its hospitality and for providing us with an excellent avenue to begin our collaboration.
 We are also grateful to the Heilbronn Institute for Mathematical Research (HIMR) and the UKRI/EPSRC Additional Funding Programme for Mathematical Sciences for funding JL's proposal \textit{New Perspectives in Iwasawa theory: Analytic side} via the Heilbronn Small Grant Scheme.
 JL is funded by ERC-Advanced Grant 833802 Resonances.
 During the initial stages of this project, BP was a postdoctoral fellow at the National Center for Theoretical Sciences, Taiwan.
 BP would like to thank the faculty and staff affiliated with NCTS, especially Jungkai Chen, Ming-Lun Hsieh, Yng-Ing Lee and Peggy Lee, for their constant support and encouragement.
+BP's research is partially supported by the Infosys Young Investigator Award from the Infosys Foundation Bangalore along with the SERB-MATRICS grant MTR/2022/000244 and DST FIST program 2021 [TPN - 700661].

 \Addresses